SunnySuite/Sunny.jl/joss/paper.md

    index: 8
  - name: Computer Science and Mathematics Division, Oak Ridge National Laboratory
    index: 9
- - name: School of Physics, Zhejiang University
+ - name: Center for Correlated Matter and School of Physics, Zhejiang University
    index: 10
+ - name: Institute for Advanced Materials and Manufacturing, Unversity of Tennessee
+   index: 11
  - name: Department of Physics and Astronomy, University of Manchester
-   index: 11
+   index: 12
  - name: The University of Manchester at Harwell, University of Manchester
-   index: 12
+   index: 13
  - name: School of Physics and Astronomy, University of St Andrews
-   index: 13
+   index: 14
  - name: Computer, Computational, and Statistical Sciences Division, Los Alamos National Laboratory
-   index: 14
+   index: 15
-date: 23 December 2024
+date: 23 January, 2025
 bibliography: paper.bib
 ---